 COLLEGIATE CAREER: Hoskins began as a player at Simon Fraser in 1998 where he would start on Defense for the Clan each of the next four seasons and be named a Captain in his Junior and Senior year (2001, 2002).
 A two-time SFU Defensive MVP (2001, 2002), he would also earn PNCLL Conference All-Star honors and be named a USLIA 2nd Team All-American in 2001.
 In 48 games, Hoskins averaged 6.5 groundballs per game and posted an impressive 150 groundballs in 15 games his junior season (2001), ranking second all-time at SFU in career groundballs and third in groundballs-per-game.

 ORGANIZATIONAL EXPERIENCE: On top of his coaching achievements, Hoskins has over fifteen years experience successfully fulfilling senior level positions in both the private and public sectors.
-Since 2009, Hoskins has served as Executive Director for Selects Performance Inc., is an amateur sports organization formally recognized as one of the top professional teaching clubs in North America, as a member of the National Scholastic Club Lacrosse Association (NSCLA).
+From 2006-2016, Hoskins served as Executive Director for Selects Performance Inc., an amateur sports organization formally recognized as one of the top professional teaching clubs in North America, as a member of the National Scholastic Club Lacrosse Association (NSCLA).
 The NSCLA restricts its’ membership to the best club lacrosse programs in the USA and Canada, who are dedicated to helping athletes achieve success both on the field and in the classroom via a commitment to the sport of lacrosse.
-More than 700 athletes in grades 5-12 have participated in the Selects program from 60 communities across British Columbia’s Lower Mainland, BC Coast, BC Interior, Northwest and Eastern Washington State, Northern Idaho and Montana.
-In addition to weekly on-field practices, the Selects travel to compete in top college recruiting tournaments throughout North America, achieving Top 4 finishes at 33 international events and helping to place over 50% of graduating players in collegiate field lacrosse programs, with more than 200 college commitments to date.
-Hoskins also runs the “SFU Lacrosse Camps” that draw over 300 youth athletes annually.
+More than 700 athletes in grades 5-12 having participated in the Selects program from 60 different communities across British Columbia’s Lower Mainland, BC Coast, BC Interior, Northwest and Eastern Washington State, Northern Idaho and Montana.
+In total, the Selects achieved Top 4 finishes at 34 international events and helped to place over 55% of graduating players in collegiate field lacrosse programs, producing more than 300 college commitments, over 75 collegiate All-Americans, 40 national team selections, and 25 professional players/draft picks.
+Hoskins also runs the “SFU Lacrosse Camps” that draw over 200 youth athletes annually.

 A former Student President of the Lacrosse program at Simon Fraser, Hoskins (Lacrosse Student President 2000-2002), continues to bring a wealth of organizational experience to the sport of lacrosse and the Clan have continued to represent the highest level of field lacrosse north of the 49th Parallel outside of Canada’s National Team programs.
 In 2006, Hoskins played a leading role in the establishment of “Burnaby Mountain Lacrosse,” an amateur sports organization designed to train players in a high performance environment to best prepare them for a collegiate field lacrosse career.
 He is also founding Chair of the “Maple Leaf Awards Dinner,” an annual event that celebrates youth and collegiate field lacrosse in British Columbia and is a founding Director of the Simon Fraser Lacrosse Endowment Fund.
 Each of these initiatives is the first of its kind in Canada and continues to lead the growth of Canada’s National Sport.
 In 2014, Hoskins was also pivotal in launching a community engagement program between Simon Fraser University, led by the SFU Men’s Lacrosse team, and the Urban Native Youth Association (UNYA).